Your cart is currently empty!

 Why spend so much money on lighting when you could use that capital to invest in something strategically more important for your business?
 There is always something that needs to be replaced or a new tool or machine that needs to be bought.
-The most successful companies are always on the lookout for the next smart or the next big thing.
-Their teams are always searching for the next chance to do something better, something that’s more business-friendly, and cost-effective.
+The most successful companies are always on the lookout for the next smart tool or the next big thing.
+They are constantly seeking the next opportunity to do something better.
+Something that is more cost-effective and business-friendly.

 Any time a process or a strategy can be tweaked to give better results or save some money, these businesses take the plunge.
-Any time an old pattern of operating can be challenged, they are the first ones to try something new and see how it affects their business.
-However, keeping up with the trends and being a leader in any industry can be hard.
+Whenever an old model of operation can be questioned, they are the first to attempt something new and then evaluate how it affects their business.
+Nevertheless, staying current with the trends and being a leader in any industry can be difficult.
 Having an innovative outlook and employees who know in which aspects to look for the latest and greatest solutions is essential.
-The biggest obstacle for most companies though is the oldest impediment – the budget.
+However, one of the largest obstacles for a lot of companies is the budget.

-The solution to this challenge is a business model that has become rather popular in the past few years: Lighting as a Service (LaaS)
+The answer to this problem is a business model that has grown in popularity in the past few years: Lighting as a Service (LaaS)

 The lighting provider plans and designs the whole retrofitting process in order to upgrade and optimize your lighting system.
-They are responsible for buying and coordinating the installation of the entire equipment needed, helping customers overcome the most common obstacle for upgrading their premises – the project cost.
+They purchase and coordinate the installation of all the equipment required.
+This helps customers to overcome a common obstacle to upgrading their facilities – the cost of the project.

-Lighting upgrades, especially for large spaces, can be quite expensive.
+Lighting upgrades can be very expensive, especially for large spaces.
 This is one of the reasons why LaaS has become so popular – it spreads the cost of installing new, highly efficient, and long-lasting lighting over the course of the contract.

-After the providers have completed the upgrade, they will provide ongoing maintenance, and if needed, they will upgrade your lighting system again in the future.
+After the providers have completed the upgrade, they will be responsible for ongoing maintenance, and if needed, they will upgrade your lighting system again in the future.
 Some companies will offer to take care of the recycling and disposal of your old lighting fixtures and equipment, based on the terms of your agreement.